-- The Commissioner may issue written instructions concerning (1) the following - the management and administration of public sector (a) bodies: - the management and administration of the Senior (b) Executive Service; - human resource management, including the disposition of employees and offices under section 22B; - official conduct; (d) - (e) the taking of improvement action; - dealing with suspected breaches of discipline, (f) disciplinary matters and the taking of disciplinary action, under Part 5 Division 3; - any other matter in respect of which Commissioner's (g) instructions are required or permitted under this Act;
+- The Commissioner may issue written instructions concerning (1) the following - the management and administration of public sector bodies: - the management and administration of the Senior (b) Executive Service: - human resource management, including the disposition of employees and offices under section 22B;

-- (h) any other matter in connection with the functions of the Commissioner in respect of which the Commissioner considers it is necessary or desirable to issue instructions. - (2A) The Commissioner must issue instructions to ensure that, if a decision is made under section 81(1)(a) in respect of an employee, the employee is - (a) notified in writing of the possible breach of discipline; and - (b) given a reasonable opportunity to respond. - (2) The Commissioner's instructions must not be inconsistent with this Act and must have regard to the principles set out in sections 7, 8 and 9. - (3) The Commissioner's instructions may apply - (a) generally; or - (b) to a public sector body or class of public sector body specified in the instructions; or - (c) to an office or class of office specified in the instructions; or - (d) to an employee or class of employees specified in the instructions. - (4) Except as provided in section 21, the Commissioner's instructions need not be published in the Gazette but must be made publicly available in such manner as the Commissioner thinks appropriate. - (5) The Commissioner may amend or revoke the Commissioner's instructions. - (6) The Commissioner must, before issuing, amending or revoking a Commissioner's instruction, consult such persons as the Commissioner considers it desirable and practicable to consult.
+- (d) official conduct; - (e) the taking of improvement action; - (f) dealing with suspected breaches of discipline, disciplinary matters and the taking of disciplinary action, under Part 5 Division 3; - (g) any other matter in respect of which Commissioner's instructions are required or permitted under this Act; - (h) any other matter in connection with the functions of the Commissioner in respect of which the Commissioner considers it is necessary or desirable to issue instructions. - (2A) The Commissioner must issue instructions to ensure that, if a decision is made under section 81(1)(a) in respect of an employee, the employee is - (a) notified in writing of the possible breach of discipline; and - (b) given a reasonable opportunity to respond. - (2) The Commissioner's instructions must not be inconsistent with this Act and must have regard to the principles set out in sections 7, 8 and 9. - (3) The Commissioner's instructions may apply - (a) generally; or - (b) to a public sector body or class of public sector body specified in the instructions; or - (c) to an office or class of office specified in the instructions; or - (d) to an employee or class of employees specified in the instructions. - (4) Except as provided in section 21, the Commissioner's instructions need not be published in the Gazette but must be page 22 Compare 01 Ap

+- made publicly available in such manner as the Commissioner thinks appropriate. - (5) The Commissioner may amend or revoke the Commissioner's instructions. - (6) The Commissioner must, before issuing, amending or revoking a Commissioner's instruction, consult such persons as the Commissioner considers it desirable and practicable to consult. - (7) The Commissioner's instructions are not subsidiary legislation for the purposes of the Interpretation Act 1984.